E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_gromacs_engine/readme.rst

 ..
 IF YOUR MODULE IS IN OPS CORE

+..
 This module has been merged into OpenPathSampling.
-It is composed of the following pull requests:
+It is composed of the
+.. following pull requests:

+This module is contained in the following pull request:

 * https://github.com/openpathsampling/openpathsampling/pull/819